Corbett · Central Highlands

 Beinn Mholach — common questions

 - Beinn Mholach is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 22km with 700m of ascent and takes most walkers 5-9 hours.
-Terrain: Long Land Rover track on the approach — easy with a bike, dull on foot.
+Ground conditions: Long Land Rover track on the approach — easy with a bike, dull on foot.

-- Standard parking is at NN510568 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NN510568.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Beinn Mholach?
+- What's the best month to climb Beinn Mholach?

-- Is there mobile signal on Beinn Mholach?
+- Will I get phone signal on Beinn Mholach?

 - No usable signal anywhere on the approach or on the hill — Rannoch is a recognised blackspot